-Creation of biodiversity credits
+Creation of biodiversity credits and the public register

 Trading of credits